Transfer Credit for newly admitted students

 Can I have my AP/IB/A-level credit removed?

 Our Admissions team will remove the credit awarded for IB/AP/A-level results upon request if you have not yet enrolled in the equivalent course at SFU.
-Please contact us with your SFU student number.
+Please contact us with your SFU student number: create an account and submit it via Ask a Question on the Future Students site.

 If you have already enrolled in or completed the SFU equivalent course, this will need to be addressed on a case-by-case basis.
-Please email us as above.
+Please contact us as above.

 We will not add this credit back to your record after we remove it.